Gontafi/First/README.md

 # Project SDU
-Kahoot in Java FX
+Kahoot in Java FX.
-Some govno code exists
+Shit code.
+Used multi-threading, Server(ip connection for player).